 3. Give them their own space.

 The amount of space that you have to give your dogs will vary in every situation.
-However, it’s important to give your dogs their own space, even if it’s just a bed or blanket somewhere in your rig.
+However, it’s important to give your dogs their own space, even if it’s just a dog bed or blanket somewhere in your rig.

 It is also important to keep a lot of toys around as well.
 Our dogs are very energetic and love to play.
-Having their own toys keeps them from ever getting bored and chewing on things that aren’t ok for them.
+Having their own toys keeps them from ever getting bored and chewing on things that aren’t okay for them.

 4. Make a plan for when you can't bring your dogs along.

 You’ll find that not all activities or locations are friendly to your dogs.
 You can either choose to avoid them altogether, or you can make a plan for where to leave your dogs.